LeonardLauHJ/GymMonitor-Lite/README.md

 > For these endpoints, you must be authenticated as a user with the MEMBER role.

 ### `GET /member/dashboard`
 Returns a dashboard overview for the authenticated member.
-This includes their total number of bookings, their list of upcoming bookings (which includes the name of the class, location, start time, and duration in minutes), their total number of recorded visits to the club, and the amount of money they owe the club in dollars.
+This includes their total number of bookings, their list of upcoming bookings (which includes the id and name of the class, location, start time, and duration in minutes), their total number of recorded visits to the club, and the amount of money they owe the club in dollars.

 **Response example**
 ```json